solid/web-access-control-spec/README.md

 In a HTTP context, this would include `POST` and `PATCH`.
 This also includes the ability to perform SPARQL queries that perform updates, if those are supported.
-For creating or deleting a resource, write permissions on the container of which the resources is a member, are also needed.
+For creating or deleting a resource, write permissions are needed, not on the resource itself, but on the container of which the resource is a member.
 In a HTTP context, this would include `PUT` and `DELETE`.

 ##### `acl:Append`